 Often, for initial testing purposes, a user may want to use a standard product whose design wavelength is not exactly the wavelength in the user’s application.
 In such cases, Holo/Or can provide the expected performance (power distribution among orders) with the user’s alternative wavelength.

-The minimum input beam size is determined by various design parameters specific to the application at hand, and is given as at least 3 times the size of the period in the DOE.
+The minimum input beam size is determined by various design parameters specific to the application at hand, and is given for Single Mode Lasers as at least 3 times the size of the period in the DOE for odd number of spots and at least 1.5 times the size of the period in the DOE for even number of spots.
 In turn, the period is given by the equation:

 Λ = Period of DOE